sslnyx/sk-assignment/README.md

 ## License

-This project is licensed under the MIT License.```
+This project is licensed under the MIT License.

-Of course, you should customize this README to fit the specific details of your app.